University of Manchester - Logo

 Most of our recent graduates have gone on to work with leading organisations in states, government agencies, international courts and tribunals, law firms and multinational corporations, international arbitration and other ADR mechanisms, and at top universities, with job titles such as Commercial Arbitrator, Conflict Management Specialist, Consultant, Manager, and Researcher.

-Many of our graduates choose to go on to research degrees (PhD), either at Manchester or at another leading university, where they expand the boundaries of our knowledge and pursue careers in research or academia.
+Many graduates also continue their research by studying a PhD in Law, either at Manchester or at another leading university, where they expand the boundaries of our knowledge and pursue careers in research or academia.

 Betty Kioko